 A few years ago, a debate between atheists and religious believers spilled out from the halls of academia and the pews of America’s churches and into the public spotlight.
 A crop of atheist manifestos led the charge, surmounting and holding the tops of the nonfiction bestseller lists.
-This offensive brought on an outpouring of religious rebuttals.
-As both sides exchanged spirited volleys, accusations were leveled; myths, stereotypes, and strawmen arguments were perpetuated; and bitter hostility filled the air.
+This debate brought on an outpouring of religious rebuttals as both sides exchanged spirited volleys, accusations were leveled; myths, stereotypes, and strawmen arguments were perpetuated; and bitter hostility filled the air.
 Today many of these misconceptions and myths linger on, along with the generally acrimonious spirit of the debate.

 In America’s Blessings, distinguished researcher Rodney Stark seeks to clear the air of this hostility and debunk many of the debate’s most widely perpetuated misconceptions by drawing from an expansive pool of sociological findings.
-Looking at the measurable effects of religious faith and practice on American society, Stark rises above the fray and focuses exclusively on facts.
-His findings may surprise many, atheists and believers alike.
+Stark rises above the fray and focuses exclusively on facts by examining the measurable effects of religious faith and practice on American society.
+His results may surprise many atheists and believers alike.

 Requesting an Exam Copy

 Exam copies are sent to professors who would like to review the book before deciding whether to use it in a class.
 To request an exam copy, you must fill out the form below.
 It will automatically be sent to a staff member.

 In our efforts to stay green, reduce expenses, and maintain scholarly accessibility, we are sending examination copies as electronic downloads in the Adobe Digital Edition format for a 90-day review period.
 If you have any trouble accessing the book in this format, please contact us and we will send a traditional copy of the book instead.